Empowering people by raising aspirations and fostering achievement through dynamic,

 The National Great Rivers Research and Education Center (NGRREC) is seeking a Habitat Project Coordinator to work alongside and oversee habitat strike team staff in utilizing common ecological restoration tools to establish and manage a suite of conservation practices.
 The primary purposes of the position will be to lead and coordinate the NGRREC habitat strike team to implement best restoration or management practices for the particular site and utilize the necessary tools to successfully accomplish the conservation goal on specific properties.
 This position also works closely with the Illinois Recreation Access Program (IRAP) coordinator to effectively plan management activities across private properties enrolled in the IRAP program.
 There are also opportunities to help prepare/training students on common restoration practices and mentor interns on research projects involving habitat management.
 This position is part of a partnership between Illinois Department of Natural Resources (IDNR) Illinois Recreational Access Program (IRAP) and Lewis and Clark Community College/ National Great Rivers Research and Education Center (NGRREC).

 Essential Duties and Responsibilities

-• Working with NRCS staff to develop conservation plans consistent with the landowner’s objectives on new CRP establishments.
+• Work with IDNR and NGRREC staff to develop priority work area and develop conservation restoration or management plans consistent with the landowner’s objectives as they pertain to IRAP.

-• Facilitating positive working relationships with local agency staff, agricultural producers, and other stakeholder groups.
+• Coordinate and establish working relationships with IDNR staff and other stakeholder groups.

 The following are duties that are normal for this position.
 These are not to be construed as exclusive or all-inclusive.
 Other duties may be required or assigned.